csaq5507/UIBK-703602-Compiler-Construction/assignment_2.md

 - Implement a check to detect uses of unknown functions.
 - Implement a check which ensures there is one function named `main` present.
   It should not take any parameters and can return either `void` or `int`.
+- Implement a check which ensures that every function has a unique name.
+  Also take the builtin functions into account.

 The top-level grammar rule of mC states that a `program` consists of 0 or more function definitions.
 Therefore, by simply looking at the top most part of the AST you can easily see all functions defined.